 The minimum grade point average (GPA) required for good standing is 1.80 for freshmen and 2.00 for all other students.
 For simplicity the word "limit" will be used for the required GPA

 A student will be placed on academic warning at the end of any term in which his or her semester grade point average falls below the limit.
 These students are limited to 13 credit hours of registration and are required to enroll in GEN 098 – Academic Success.
-Traditional students are required to meet with the Director of the Learning Center by the end of the first week of each semester on which they are on warning.
-Students in the Center for Adult Professional Studies are required to meet with student services and must have two follow-up visits.
 Students wishing to appeal the conditions of their Warning status must appeal in writing to the respective Dean of their College or School – the academic status itself, cannot be appealed.

 A student will be placed on academic probation at the end of any term in which his or her cumulative grade point average falls to below the limit.
 These students are limited to 13 credit hours of registration and are required to enroll in GEN 098 – Academic Success.
-Traditional students are required to meet with the Director of the Learning Center by the end of the first week of each semester on which they are on probation.
 Additionally, students on probation will lose the privilege to participate in extracurricular activities such as athletics, music (beyond what is required in the student's major), campus leadership positions, leadership in Chapel, yearbook, newspaper and intramurals.
-Students in the Center for Adult Professional Studies are required to meet with student services and must have two follow-up visits.
 If the student’s following session and cum GPA falls below 2.0 (1.80 for freshman) the student will be suspended.
 If the student’s following session and cum are at 2.0 the student will return to Good Standing.
 Students wishing to appeal the conditions of their probationary status must appeal in writing to the respective Dean of their College or School – the academic status itself, cannot be appealed.

 Note: A student is not placed on warning or probation nor are they removed from warning or probation based on grades received during the Summer 1 Term or Summer Term.
 These grades will be included in the cumulative record reviewed at the end of the subsequent term.